torpago/mqt-client/docs/ReversalModel.md

 ### NewReversalModel

-`func NewReversalModel(amount float32, originalTransactionToken string, ) *ReversalModel`
+`func NewReversalModel(amount decimal.Decimal, originalTransactionToken string, ) *ReversalModel`

 NewReversalModel instantiates a new ReversalModel object This constructor will assign default values to properties that have it defined,